thumbtack/thumbprint/CONTRIBUTING.md

 Our documentation source code lives in [`www/`](https://github.com/thumbtack/thumbprint/tree/master/www).
 Take a look at [`www/README.md`](https://github.com/thumbtack/thumbprint/blob/master/www/README.md) to learn more.

+### Environment variables we use

+-   `CODA_API_TOKEN` – This is an API token from Coda that we use to display the component statuses on `thumbprint.design/components/overview`.
+It is not required for local development.
+To get it, message a Design Systems team member on Slack and store the value as an environment variable in `www/.env`.

 ### Submitting a pull request

 Here are a few things to keep in mind when creating a pull request: